 MPEG2 files are higher quality versions of MPEG1s.
-For shorter depositions these work fine but longer depositions tend to be too large for a single DVD and spanning them across multiple discs causes all sorts of issues trying to put them back together on a computer.
-It is possible to transport these files over online repositories like dropbox but depending on internet speeds it could take a while download.
+For shorter depositions these work fine, but longer depositions tend to be too large for a single DVD and spanning them across multiple discs causes all sorts of issues trying to put them back together on a computer.
+It is possible to transport these files over online repositories like Dropbox, but depending on internet speeds it could take a while to download.
 Unlike MPEG1s not all computers can play all MPEG2s without additional software.
-Depending on what codecs are installed on your computer you may need to download software like VLC Player which can be found here.
+Depending on what codecs are installed on your computer, you may need to download software like VLC Player, which can be found here.

-MP4s are newer formats and work on most computers without much problems.
-The standard windows media player can play these without much issue and MP4s also allow a higher quality than most MPEG files.
-The downside is most syncing programs don’t use or export these types of files so in order to use or produce these we need to convert them either too or from an MPEG anyway.
-And every time you convert a video files you tend to lose a little bit of quality and can introduce audio errors.
+MP4s are newer formats and work on most computers without many problems.
+The standard Windows media player can play these without much issue and MP4s also allow a higher quality than most MPEG files.
+The downside is most syncing programs don’t use or export these types of files, so in order to use or produce these we need to convert them either to or from an MPEG anyway.
+And every time you convert a video file, you tend to lose a little bit of quality and can introduce audio errors.

-AVIs can come in all shapes and sized but these days you find them most commonly in raw uncompressed video files.
-With an uncompressed AVI you get the highest quality the camera could film on.
-The tradeoff however is that the files quickly balloon to simply unmanageable sizes.
-Trying to sync with an AVI file can cause the program to lock up and crash, and transporting the files is a giant pain.
+AVIs can come in all shapes and sizes, but these days you find them most commonly in raw uncompressed video files.
+With an uncompressed AVI, you get the highest quality the camera could film on.
+The tradeoff, however, is that the files quickly balloon to simply unmanageable sizes.
+Trying to sync with an AVI file can cause the program to lock up and crash, and transporting the files is a difficult.

-Summation is a very popular case management/database software that allows for attorneys to keep all their transcripts, exhibits notes, etc in one place.
+Summation is a very popular case management/database software that allows for attorneys to keep all their transcripts, exhibits, notes, et cetera in one place.
 A fairly common question/comment we get when asking for order information is if whatever we send will work in Summation.
-The answer to this is almost always yes no matter where you are.
-All major programs like E-Transcript, YesLaw, and InData export their files into a variety of formats that allow for easy importing into Summation and it’s kind of software.
+The answer to this is almost always yes, no matter where you are.
+All major programs like E-Transcript, YesLaw, and InData export their files into a variety of formats that allow for easy importing into Summation.

 If you have any questions about these different formats, give us a call at (937) 222-2259.